 Located a little further east along the north shore of the island, Kilauea is a charming town that began life as a sugar cane plantation.
 Gradually growing throughout the years, it has developed into a small town with a big reputation.

 Its most famous attraction is the Kilauea Point Lighthouse.
-Built in the early 20th century, it is a historic attraction, surrounded by the Kilauea Point Wildlife Refuge, a conservation area for nesting seabird colonies, as well as animals in the surrounding waters that includes dolphins, seals, turtles, and whales.
+Built in the early 20th century, it is a historic attraction, surrounded by the Kilauea Point Wildlife Refuge, a conservation area for nesting seabird colonies, as well as animals in the surrounding waters that include dolphins, seals, turtles, and whales.

 With species such as albatross, booby, frigatebird, goose, plover, shearwater, tattler, tropicbird, and turnstone, it is a great place for bird watchers to catch a glimpse of some rare and unusual birds, nestled amongst unique plant life.